divadsn/blog/_posts/2017-12-24-google-code-in-beginners-guide.md

 category: contest
 image: 2017-12-24.jpg
 ---
 This year I'm taking part in Google Code-in for the second and last time, as some of you might have already noticed that I will be 18 years old next year.
-But it doesn't keep me from sharing my experiences I gathered last year in this post, especially useful tips for newcomers who might want to join Google Code-in during this Christmas season.
+However, it doesn't keep me from sharing my experiences I gathered last year in this post, especially useful tips for newcomers who might want to join Google Code-in during this Christmas season.
 This guide is not only for Google Code-in beginners, but open-source in general.

 Note: I won't go here in detail on how the contest works, for that I suggest [reading this page](https://developers.google.com/open-source/gci/how-it-works).